Sooraj1411/AtliQ-Hardware-Business-Intelligence-Report/README.md

 5. Create a Top & bottom 5 products report.<br>
 + Insights :<br>
 o Top 5 Products by Quantity: Insights on best-performing products, with "AQ Master wired x1 Ms" leading.<br>
-o Bottom 5 Products by Quantity: Insights into underperforming products and considerations for adjustments,with "AQ HOME Allin1 Gen 2".<br>
+o Bottom 5 Products by Quantity: Insights into underperforming products,with "AQ HOME Allin1 Gen 2".<br>

 6. Create a New Products 2021 report.<br>
 + Insights: 16 new products were added in 2021, with "AQ Qwerty" performing exceptionally well.